Close and open harmony: Vocal music

 Origins of this style of singing are found in harmonies of the 1800s in America.

 Early radio quartets continued this tradition.
 Female harmonists, like The Boswell Sisters ("Mood Indigo", 1933) and The Hamilton Sisters and Fordyce ("Who?
 You That's Who!", 1927), who then became Three X Sisters, performed and recorded this style in the 1920s, and continued it on commercial radio of the 1930s.
 Close harmony singing was especially popular in the 1940s with pop and R&B groups using the technique quite frequently.
 The Andrews Sisters also capitalized on a similar style with swing music.

 Many gospel and soul groups in the 1950s and 60s also used this technique, usually 3- or 4-part SSAA or TTBB harmony with one person (either bass or lead) doing a call-and-response type lead.
 Examples of this are The Blind Boys of Alabama, a group that is still recording today.
-The folk-rock duo Simon & Garfunkel used close harmony, echoing their chosen role-models, The Everly Brothers.
+Artists like The Beatles and Simon & Garfunkel used close harmony, echoing their chosen role-models, The Everly Brothers.
 The Louvin Brothers were a duo that used close harmony in the genre of country music.

 Barbershop harmony has a unique harmonic structure: the melody is in the 2nd tenor or "lead" voice, while the 1st tenor takes the next part up, usually in 3rds, with the baritone and bass voices supporting.
 The bass line tends to be more rhythmic and covers the root notes of the harmonic progression, providing more "support" and independence than in classical vocal music, since Barbershop is usually sung a cappella.
-Barbershop can be sung by people of any gender.
 Public domain pieces, such as "Sweet Adeline", and newer pieces are abundant.
 National organizations promote the music with local chapters in many communities.

 Soul and gospel groups flourished in America in the years after World War II, building on the foundation of blues, 1930s gospel songs and big band music.
 Originally called "race music" by white mainstream radio and its target market, it was the precursor to rock and roll and rhythm and blues of the 1950s, 1960s and 1970s, influencing many English and American artists of that era.
 They often used the more traditional TTBB or SSAA 4-part structure, but with heavy use of solos and call-and-response, which is rooted in the African American church.
 These groups sometimes sang a cappella but also used instrumental backing, especially when recorded by the bigger labels.
 Pop music and doo-wop can be seen as a commercialization of this genre.